sashakarcz/bensonmasons.com/README.md

 #### Paths of note

   - Take a look inside the [`content`](https://github.com/sashakarcz/bensonmasons.com/tree/main/content/) directory of this site for all pages.
   - [`static/images`](https://github.com/sashakarcz/bensonmasons.com/tree/main/static/images) is where all photos should go.
-You'll find a file called
-  - [`hugo.toml`](https://github.com/sashakarcz/bensonmasons.com/blob/main/hugo.toml) with all the metadata.
+  - [`hugo.toml`](https://github.com/sashakarcz/bensonmasons.com/blob/main/hugo.toml) contains all the metadata, site settings, social media links, and logo.

 #### Activate the contact form